 5.2 Research question 2 - Vocabulary size and vocabulary use in the speech

 The second research question was designed to explore the extent to which vocabulary size can predict range-based lexical diversity and frequency-based lexical sophistication in speech output.
 In response to this second research question, output words from Level 1 and Level 2 of ASWL achieved moderate significance with participant academic vocabulary size, but not with words from the same general frequency level.
 Results from the regression analyses further confirmed the predictive strength of academic vocabulary size over L2 vocabulary use in the speech, to the extent that the AVST could predict up to 7% of the Level 1 words and 12% of the Level 2 words of the spoken words often appeared in an academic context.
 This finding indicates that knowing a more significant number of academic words tends to help learners produce suitable words in academic contexts, highlighting the importance of academic word learning and teaching in EAP (English for Academic Purposes) classrooms.
-This finding, however, might best be further investigated with a larger sample size, especially for words falling into both level 3 and level 4.
+This finding, however, might best be further investigated with larger sample size, especially for words falling into both level 3 and level 4.

 We also found diversity and count-based frequency measures were not significantly related to participants’ vocabulary size.
 This finding is contrary to earlier studies (e.g., Appel et al., 2019; Kyle & Crossley, 2015; Lu, 2012; Noreillie et al., 2020; Suzuki & Kormos, 2020; Author, 2020) that identify a certain degree of oral proficiency can be explained by measures of diversity and sophistication.
 One potential reason for this absence of a finding might relate to the speaking task feature number, to the extent that the usage of one speaking task might not fully mirror participant vocabulary use (when compared to the use of multiple speaking tasks (e.g., two tasks in Appel et al., 2019).
 Therefore, it is possible that participants with an extensive vocabulary size might not necessarily produce text with rich lexical features due to the task feature, a further avenue for subsequent studies.